Regulation C5: Medical Bachelors Degrees

 4.2.
 During placements you are expected to conform to the policies and procedures laid down by the organisation that provides the practice placement, as well as to School policies.
 If you demonstrate unprofessional/dangerous/unsafe behaviour in the clinical environment you will be withdrawn from placement immediately and your conduct will be subject to an investigation by the School, the outcomes of which will be considered by the School of Medicine Health and Conduct Committee.
 Behaviour that is in breach of this regulation may result in your studies on the programme being terminated.

-Where the School becomes aware that a student has displayed unprofessional behaviour, a decision will be taken whether this will be referred to the School of Medicine Health and Conduct Committee, which may result in your studies on the programme being terminated.
+Where the School becomes aware that a student has displayed unprofessional behaviour, a decision will be taken whether this will be referred to the School of Medicine Health and Conduct Committee (part of the Fitness to Practise pathway), which may ultimately result in your studies on the programme being terminated.

 4.3.
 Any referral to the School of Medicine Health and Conduct Committee and a possible subsequent consideration by the University Fitness to Practise Committee will be done under the process set out in Regulation B5 Fitness to Practise